Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 LADE uses domestically produced wool with a carefully selected material ratio.
 After repeated snow tests, we determined that a 30% wool/70% acrylic ratio is the best for riding in a wide range of snow conditions and temperatures

-While a higher proportion of wool makes a garment warmer and softer, it also has the disadvantage of being less durable and more likely to absorb moisture.
+While a higher wool content makes the yarn warmer and softer, it also comes with the disadvantages of lower durability and increased water absorption.

 ■Natural leather that functions even in the harshest winters on snowy mountains